-The mission of the Drug Abuse Comprehensive Coordinating Office (DACCO) is to work for a drugfree community - one person, one family at a time.
+The mission of DACCO is to work for a drug-free community - one person, one family at a time.
 DACCO reaches Tampa Bay residents through community education, prevention, assessment and referrals, support services, intervention, and outpatient and residential treatment.

 Short-term prevention strategies include education about substance abuse and other risky behaviors that impact the general health and wellness of individuals, families and the community.
 Environmental prevention strategies involve community-wide changes in attitudes, beliefs and expectations that increase the potential for longterm changes in behavior.